Hot dogs vs deli meat; rising costs shape choices at Walmart

 “We’re pleased to see more customers choosing Walmart during this inflationary period,” said CEO Doug McMillon.
 “The actions we’ve taken to improve inventory levels in the U.S., along with a heavier mix of sales in grocery put pressure on profit margin.”

-Retailers this year have had to stay on top of shopping habits vastly changed by both rising costs and consumers that would rather spend money outside of the home rather than on it as the pandemic eases.
+Retailers this year have had to stay on top of shopping habits changed by both rising costs and consumers who would rather spend money outside of the home rather than on it as the pandemic eases.

 The retailer beat Wall Street expectations and sales at stores open at least a year rose 6.5% as more Americans looked to trim spending in various ways through Walmart.